Morfly/pendant/README.md

 # Pendant

-Pendant - is a declarative Starlark code generator written in Kotlin.
+Pendant — is a declarative Starlark code generator written in Kotlin.
-Provides a Kotlin DSL that looks exactly like Starlark, for generating Bazel scripts with type-safety in mind.
+Use Kotlin DSL that replicated Starlark syntax, for generating Bazel scripts in a type-safe fashion.

 ## Installation